Colonel Amanda I. Azubuike

 & FORT KNOX, KENTUCKY

-Select below for a printable copy of the Colonel's official biography.
+Select below for a printable copy of the Deputy Commanding Officer's official biography.